Our current take on the change

 Ads placed above organic results are obviously expected to receive a higher CTR than if the same ad is shown below organic results.
 So understanding your position in relation to organic results is helpful for understanding your ad and keyword performance.

 Average position has been massively beneficial and its removal is undoubtedly a loss, but we accept that it has never been the clearest indicator of where your ads appear on the SERPs (search results pages).
 The first ad position is not always at the top of the page & above the organic results – which might have left users with a fuzzy understanding of how to improve their activity.
 As with any major change we need to accept it’s a new challenge.
-We’ve started testing new approaches within our PPC services to ensure we deliver value by optimising client’s accounts.
+We’ve started using new approaches within our PPC management to ensure we deliver value by optimising client’s accounts.